Old-Fashioned German Fruit Cake

 Storage/Reheating

-• Freezing: Wrap the cake tightly in plastic wrap and foil.
-Freeze for up to 3 months.
-Thaw overnight at room temperature before serving.
+• Freezing – Wrap in plastic wrap and freeze for up to 3 months.
+Thaw overnight before serving.

 FAQs